Interview with Process Engineer, Linh Nguyen

-I enjoy the people/team that I work with.
-Specific to being a process engineer at Fluor, I really enjoy the opportunity to work on many different types of projects/processes.
-I've worked on oil and gas/offshore projects, revamping chemical plants, and building new utility systems.
-I've worked on projects in Russia, Iraq and, recently, many on the Gulf Coast.
+As a process engineer at Fluor, I really enjoy the opportunity to work on many different types of projects and processes.
+I have worked on oil and gas offshore projects, revamping chemical plants, and designing new utility systems.
+I have also worked on projects in Russia, Iraq and recently, many on the Gulf Coast.
 The variety keeps the work interesting!

 Is there any advice you would give to someone interested in this field that you wish someone had given you when you were starting out?

 Don't be afraid to ask questions!
-Through high school and even college, I was very shy when it came to asking for help/questions from my teachers/professors.
+Through high school and even college, I was very shy when it came to asking questions or asking for help from my teachers and professors.
 There is no harm in asking questions.
 That is how you learn!

 What do you enjoy doing in your free time?

-I enjoy relaxing and spending time with my family and cat!
-In my free time, I enjoy cooking, watching TV, reading, exercising and playing computer games!
+I enjoy spending time with my husband, playing fetch with our dog and relaxing on the couch with our cat.
+In my free time, I enjoy cooking, reading, exercising, watching e-sports and playing computer games!